pulc/pulc.github.io/aboutme.md

 I am a terrible singer but still going to Karaoke every week.
 Usually, I need to get drunk before.

 I never managed to stop using 9gag.
-With about 30 minutes daily on average from the teenage weeks, my estimation is several weeks in net time.
-I don't know why I am mentioning it my site would give every 9gagger cancer.
+With about 30 minutes daily on average from my early teenage years, my estimation of a wasted life is several weeks in net time.
+I don't know why I am mentioning it as my site would give every 9gagger cancer.

 I would like to find a group to play Dungeons & Dragons!